Reduction along strong Dirac maps: Reductions of quasi-Poisson structures

-Here $\mathrm{Bod}_2$ is the category whose objects are 1-dimensional compact manifolds and whose morphisms are cobordisms between them.
-The objects of $\mathrm{HS}$ are complex reductive groups and a morphism from $G$ to $H$ is an affine symplectic variety with a Hamiltonian action of $G \times H$.
-Two morphisms $M : G \too H$ and $N : H \too K$ can be composed by taking the symplectic reduction of $M \times N$ by the diagonal $G$-action.
+For each complex reductive group $G$, Moore and Tachikawa \cite{moo.tac:12} conjectured the existence of a certain 2-dimensional topological quantum field theory (TQFT) valued in a category of holomorphic symplectic varieties.
+Such a TQFT is a symmetric monoidal functor defined on the category $\mathrm{Cob}_2$ of $2$-bordisms, where objects are 1-dimensional compact manifolds, morphisms are cobordisms between them, and composition is given by gluing.
+Its target is the category $\mathrm{HS}$ whose objects are complex reductive groups, a morphism from a group $G$ to a group $H$ is an affine symplectic variety with a Hamiltonian action of $G \times H$, and two morphisms $M:G \too H$ and $N : H \too K$ are composed by taking the symplectic reduction of $M \times N$ by the diagonal $H$-action.
+The Moore--Tachikawa conjecture states that, for each complex reductive group $G$, there is a TQFT